-1 white will be well as the state of the state
+1 1 · · · · · · · · · · · · · · · · · · ·

 Catalogue prepared Dr. Annette

 by

 Recommended by 4 th Board of Studies, 11 th July, 2024

 the Board of Studies

 on

 Date of Approval by 24th Academic Council meeting held on 3rd August 2024

 the Academic

 Council

-Course Code: BBA2068 Course Title: Human Resource Management L-T- P- 3 0 0 3 Version No. 2.0 1 Course Pre-requisites Knowledge of Human Resource Management Knowledge of compensation as a part of Human Res source Ma nagen nent Anti-requisites Nil Course Description Course will enable the students to understand the business perspective.
-The course is conceptual in na various traditional and modern practices of compe policies on compensation.
-Students will be able to compensation policy in line with skills sets of employeerate. nture and nsation m have a l will e ethod etter nhance s ls in adh underst students' knowl nerence to the g anding about o edge about government designing a Course Out Comes On successful completion of the course, the student shall be able to: CO 1: Describe the evolution of HRM and roles and responsibilities of a HR Manager.
-CO 2: Outline the factors affecting Recruitment and Selection Process.
-CO 3: Describe the process of Human resources planning and Job design CO 4: Summarize the methods of Performance Appraisal.
-CO 5: Illustrate the techniques of on the job and off the job training Course Objective The objective of the course is to familiarize the learners with the concepts of Human Resources Management and attain SKILL DEVELOPMENT through PARTICIPATIVE LEARNING TECHNIQUES.
+Course Code: BBA2068 Course Title: Human Resource Management L-T- P- 3 0 0 3 Version No. 2.0 -1 1 L Course Pre-requisites Knowledge of Human Resource Management Knowledge of compensation as a part of Human Res source Ma nagen nent Anti-requisites Nil Course Description business perspective.
+The course is conceptual in na various traditional and modern practices of comperpolicies on compensation.
+Students will be able to Course will enable the students to understand the concepts of compensation and its relevance from business perspective.
+The course is conceptual in nature and will enhance students' knowledge about various traditional and modern practices of compensation methods in adherence to the government policies on compensation.
+Students will be able to have a better understanding about designing a compensation policy in line with skills sets of employees and marketed standards in various business Course Out Comes On successful completion of the course, the student state CO 1: Describe the evolution of HRM and roles and CO 2: Outline the factors affecting Recruitment and CO 3: Describe the process of Human resources plan CO 4: Summarize the methods of Performance Appr CO 5: Illustrate the techniques of on the job and off the l responsik Selection I uning and raisal. oilities Proces Job de ss.
+Manager.
+Course Objective The objective of the course is to familiarize the learners with the concepts of Human Resources Management and attain SKILL DEVELOPMENT through PARTICIPATIVE LEARNING TECHNIQUES.
 Course Content: